jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_04_data_warehouse_using_apache_spark.md

 # Module 4 - Explore, transform, and load data into the Data Warehouse using Apache Spark

 This module teaches how to explore data stored in a data lake, transform the data, and load data into a relational data store.
-The student will explore Parquet and JSON files and use techniques to query and transform JSON files with hierarchical structures.
-Then the student will use Apache Spark to load data into the data warehouse and join Parquet data in the data lake with data in the dedicated SQL pool.
+You will explore Parquet and JSON files and use techniques to query and transform JSON files with hierarchical structures.
+Then you will use Apache Spark to load data into the data warehouse and join Parquet data in the data lake with data in the dedicated SQL pool.

-In this module, the student will be able to:
+After completing this module, you will be able to:

 - Perform Data Exploration in Synapse Studio
 - Ingest data with Spark notebooks in Azure Synapse Analytics